brianbartilet/harqis-core/README.md

 - Support e2e testing and task automation

 ## Demo Project
-- Please refer here [harqis-demo-generic-framework](https://github.com/brianbartilet/harqis-demo-generic-framework) for an sample application of HARQIS-core.
+- Please refer here [harqis-demo-generic-framework](https://github.com/brianbartilet/harqis-demo-generic-framework) for an sample application of **HARQIS-core**.
 - The demo project can be used as a template for creating new projects and provide basic operations of fixtures and templates.
 - See the [README.md](https://github.com/brianbartilet/harqis-demo-generic-framework/blob/main/README.md)